Welcome to CAST – the Centre for Anxiety, Stress and Trauma…

 - Training and consultancy: CAST offers training and consultancy to organisations and professionals working in health and care, the emergency services, and also the private sector.
 We tailor training to your needs and can cover subjects ranging across anxiety, stress, trauma, burnout, and staff wellbeing.

-Services and support delivered by CAST
+Services and Support Delivered by CAST

 - Supporting School Staff following the death of a student: Our work has offered guidance to schools on how to communicate information and work with those most directly impacted, as well as the impact on the wider school system.